15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • You can’t edit orders on the website using the Free or Venture plan

-• To manage the store, the user must log into two admin panels: site admin and Ecwid account.
+• To start the store management, the user must log into two admin panels: the site admin and the Ecwid account.

 Top brands using Ecwid